Information for Solar Professionals

 Permits and Inspections

-All solar installations in the City of Milwaukee must have:
+All solar installations in the City of Milwaukee must have a permit.

 For more information and a checklist of what is needed for solar permits in Milwaukee, please visit the Milwaukee Shines Permitting page.